HimaniPant17/Analytics-using-Python---Home-Loan/README.md

 Types of Loan are:

-1.Personal Loans
+1.Personal Loans.
-2.Credit Card Loans
+2.Credit Card Loans.
-3.Home Loans
+3.Home Loans.
-4.Car Loans
+4.Car Loans.
-5.Gold Loans
+5.Gold Loans.
 6.Small Business Loans, etc.

 Performed EDA on a home loan dataset and created visualizations using seaborn library to analyze the factors affecting home loan eligibility.